Prester John: Mongol Empire

 William of Rubruck says a certain "Vut", lord of the Keraites and brother to the Nestorian King John, was defeated by the Mongols under Genghis Khan.
 Genghis Khan made off with Vut's daughter and married her to his son, and their union produced Möngke, the Khan at the time William wrote.
 According to Marco Polo's Travels, the war between the Prester and Genghis Khan started when Genghis Khan, new ruler of the rebellious Tartars, asked for the hand of Prester John's daughter in marriage.
 Angered that his lowly vassal would make such a request, Prester John denied him in no uncertain terms.
 In the war that followed, Genghis Khan triumphed, and Prester John perished.

 The historical figure behind these accounts, Toghrul, was a Nestorian Christian monarch defeated by Genghis Khan.
 He had fostered the future Khan after the death of his father Yesugei and was one of his early allies, but the two had a falling-out.
 After Toghrul rejected a proposal to wed his son and daughter to Genghis Khan's children, the rift between them grew, until war broke out in 1203.
 Genghis Khan captured Sorghaghtani Beki, daughter of Toghrul's brother Jaqa Gambu, and married her to his son Tolui.
 They had several children, including Möngke, Kublai, Hulagu, and Ariq Böke.

-The major characteristic of Prester John tales from this period is the king's portrayal not as an invincible hero, but merely one of many adversaries defeated by the Mongols.
+The major characteristic of Prester John literature from this period is the king's portrayal not as an invincible hero, but merely one of many adversaries defeated by the Mongols.
 As the Mongol Empire collapsed, Europeans began to shift away from the idea that Prester John had ever really been a Central Asian king.
-At any rate they had little hope of finding him there, as travel in the region became dangerous without the security the empire had provided.
+At any rate they had little prospects of finding him there, as travel in the region became dangerous without the security the empire had provided.
 In works such as The Travels of Sir John Mandeville and Historia Trium Regum by John of Hildesheim, Prester John's domain tends to regain its fantastic aspects and finds itself located not on the steppes of Central Asia, but back in India proper, or some other exotic locale.
 Wolfram von Eschenbach tied the history of Prester John to the Holy Grail legend in his poem Parzival, in which the Prester is the son of the Grail maiden and the Saracen knight Feirefiz.

 A theory was put forward by the Russian scholar Ph.
 Bruun in 1876, who suggested that Prester John might be found among the kings of Georgia, which, at the time of Crusades, experienced military resurgence challenging the Muslim power.
 However, this theory, though regarded with certain indulgence by Henry Yule and some modern Georgian historians, was summarily dismissed by Friedrich Zarncke.
 The connection with Georgia is unlikely, considering that country was Orthodox, rather than Nestorian, and due to the fact that it and its predecessor states Colchis/Lazica and Iberia were well known and documented at the time, with Episcopoi of Kartli having regular epistolary conversions with Bishops of Rome.